waku-org/docs.waku.org/docs/overview/who-is-using-waku.md

 ### XMTP

-[XMTP](https://xmtp.org/) is using Waku v2 for their open protocol and network for secure web3 messaging.
+[XMTP](https://xmtp.org/) is using Waku v2 for their open protocol and network for secure Web3 messaging.

 ### RAILGUN

-[RAILGUN](https://railgun.org/) is a privacy system for Ethereum that shields your assets in your own smart contract wallet.
-RAILGUN uses Waku when offering the ETH gas payments to other users, privately signaling fees and offers for gas payment relayers to keep the privacy & anonymity of your stablecoin & token transactions.
+[RAILGUN](https://railgun.org/) is a privacy-focused system for Ethereum that secures your assets in a smart contract wallet while using Waku to offer private ETH gas payments to other users, ensuring anonymity and privacy for your stablecoin and token transactions.